SwiCago/HarviaWiFi/README.md

     - See more APP sample images in <a href="https://github.com/SwiCago/HarviaWiFi/tree/master/images">images folder</a>
 - In order to use this APP or any other MQTT app, you will need to install an MQTT broker.
     - Mosquitto is such a broker and easy to install.
 Do google search for instructions
+- Integrations
+    - With MQTT you can easily integrate with openhap and homeassistant

 ## Flashing firmware
 ### Firmware requirements